 - How they’re different: Online, shoppers have to rely on things like product descriptions, imagery, and reviews to make their decisions.
 They can also do a bit more research and compare prices for different items across different online retailers.

-- How they’re similar: Both retail sales and ecommerce sales utilize customer service to resolve issues for customers, answer questions, and provide help with returns and any post-purchase concerns.
+- How they’re similar: Both retail sales and ecommerce sales leverage customer service to resolve issues for customers, answer questions, and provide help with returns and any post-purchase concerns.

-- How they’re different: Physical stores offer proactive customer support via sales associates, who greet customers, offer help while they are perusing goods, and assist with checkout once they’re done.
+- How they’re different: Physical stores offer proactive customer support via sales associates who greet customers, offer help while they’re perusing goods, and assist with checkout once they’re done.

 Ecommerce customer service is more reactive: Customers don’t necessarily need to interact with customer service agents to complete their purchases.
 Still, a good customer support team will be easy to reach via multiple channels like email, live chat, and social media.

 - How they’re similar: All online retailers and many brick-and-mortar stores offer shipping.
 The latter depends on the type of retail store—larger items like furniture are typically shipped, and some retail locations will also offer to ship items to you that are out of stock in-store.